Low-Dose Naltrexone for Autoimmunity?

 In my clinic, I typically prescribed LDN to patients who either needed immediate symptom relief while we worked to identify their root cause or to patients who hit a plateau while addressing a root cause with a longer treatment protocol (such as mycotoxins or mold toxicity).

-I always used LDN alongside the 30-day plan in The Autoimmune Solution, which helps you restore your immune system naturally, using dietary and lifestyle changes.
-By addressing the root cause, you can reverse your condition and prevent another one from developing.
+I always used LDN alongside the four nutritional supplements in my Autoimmune Kit.
+This carefully selected combination of supplements helps to maintain a healthy and balanced immune response in the face of an increasingly stressful and toxic environment.
+By addressing the root cause of autoimmunity, you can reverse your condition and prevent another one from developing.

 As I said, this triage or acceleration approach is what I have found to be the most effective with my patients in the past.
 However, there is still much for physicians, patients, and researchers to learn about LDN, and my own research and protocols are constantly evolving.